sonu4sam/text_to_video-blackbox-/docs/system_design.md

 ## Implementation approach:
 For the text to video application, we can utilize the following open-source frameworks and libraries:

 1. OpenAI GPT-3: We can use the OpenAI GPT-3 model for generating high-quality videos based on the text input.
-GPT-3 is a state-of-the-art language model that can generate human-like text and can be fine-tuned for specific tasks.
+We can use gpt-3.5-16k with max token(up for discussion my alternatives are viccuna, llamma, Orca )

 2. MoviePy: MoviePy is a Python library for video editing and video effects.
 We can use MoviePy to add video styles and effects to the generated videos.
 It provides a wide range of features for video editing, including trimming, cropping, and adding text overlays.